5 from 36 votes

 pumpkin cheese ball on a plate surrounded by crackers.

-Why You'll Love This Pumpkin Cheese Ball
+🧡 Why You'll Love This Recipe

 You've got to love a creative party idea that requires minimal effort.
-This pumpkin cheese ball looks like it takes a ton of effort, but it's as easy as mixing a couple of ingredients together, forming into a ball, and using a simple secret to make that pumpkin shape.
+This pumpkin cheese ball looks like it takes a ton of work, but it's as easy as mixing a couple of ingredients together, forming into a ball, and using a simple secret to make that pumpkin shape.

-And let me tell you - the flavor in this one is out of this world.
+The flavor in this one is out of this world.
 The richness of bacon and cheddar combine with the bite of ranch and pimento to give it a great flavor contrast.
 All of that tastiness is mixed in creamy cheese, making it the perfect dip.

 ingredients for pumpkin cheese ball.

-• cream cheese - If you'd like to lighten the recipe up a bit, you can use light cream cheese with pretty minimal flavor difference.
+• 16oz cream cheese - If you'd like to lighten the recipe up a bit, you can use light cream cheese with pretty minimal flavor difference.

-• jarred diced pimento
+• 4oz jarred diced pimento

-• bagged real bacon pieces - If you'd rather use real bacon, go for it!
+• 2.5oz bagged real bacon pieces - If you'd rather use real bacon, go for it!
 You'll need 5-6 pieces of crumbled bacon if you're using the real deal.

 • 1 bell pepper stem - This will make the cute pumpkin stem on top of your cheese ball.
 Tip: Next time you chop a bell pepper, just save the stem in a plastic baggie and pop it in the freezer to use for this recipe.

-Supplies Needed
+Additional Supplies Needed

 In addition to the ingredients, you'll need the following supplies...